mrJohnMburu/mburu/content/post/2021-05-20-introduction-to-econometrics-in-r/index.markdown

     ## A 39.861954
     ##    1.999576

-The results shows that the value of intercept is approximately 40 while the coefficient \$ \$ is approximately 2.
+The results shows that the value of intercept is approximately 40 while the coefficient \$ \\beta \$ is approximately 2.
 Hence, the R function lm() and the equation (6) give similar answers.

 <div id="refs" class="references csl-bib-body hanging-indent">